HelmOar/professional-README-generator/README.EXAMPLE.md

 - [Questions](#questions)

 ## Installation
-j
+Inquirer package

 ## Usage
-j
+In terminal run node index.js.
+Answer the prompts in terminal.
+When all prompts are answered a new README file is generated.

 ## Contributing
-j
+chemore1@bigpond.com

 ## Tests
-j
+No tests

 ## License 📛
-      Copyright © Apache.
+      Copyright © MIT.
 All rights reserved.

-      Licensed under the Apache license.
+      Licensed under the MIT license.

 ## Questions
-If you have any questions, please contact me at j.
+If you have any questions, please contact me at chelmore1@bigpond.com.
-You can also find more of my work at( https://github.com/github.com/HelmOar/)
+You can also find more of my work at [HelmOar]( https://github.com/HelmOar/)